gorobei9/jtest/machine-learning/README.md

 Test that basic wrapper classes work.

 ## explore-cls-mnist-expert.ipynb
-Wrapped version of the MNIST export tutorial.
+Wrapped version of the MNIST expert tutorial.

 ## explore-cls-mnist-small.ipynb
 A much smaller MNIST network: 1% the size of the tutorial, and with better accuracy.